-A: All shares entitled to vote and that are voted in person at the 2021 Annual Meeting will be counted, and all shares represented by properly executed and unrevoked proxies received prior to the 2021 Annual Meeting will be voted at the 2021 Annual Meeting as indicated in such proxies.
-You may vote "FOR," "AGAINST" or "ABSTAIN" on each of the nominees for election as director (Proposal One), and on each of Proposals Two, Three, Four, Five, Six, Seven, Eight and Nine.
+A: All shares entitled to vote and that are voted in person at the 2022 Annual Meeting will be counted, and all shares represented by properly executed and unrevoked proxies received prior to the 2022 Annual Meeting will be voted at the 2022 Annual Meeting as indicated in such proxies.
+You may vote "FOR," "AGAINST" or "ABSTAIN" on each of the nominees for election as director (Proposal One), and on each of Proposals Two, Three, Four, Five, Six, Seven, Eight, Nine, Ten, Eleven, Twelve and Thirteen.

-With respect to the election of directors, Tesla's bylaws provide that in an uncontested election, the affirmative vote of a majority of the shares entitled to vote and present in person or represented by proxy at the meeting of stockholders is required to elect a director.
-Abstentions with respect to any director nominee (Proposal One) or any of Proposals Two, Three, Four, Five, Six, Seven, Eight and Nine will have the same effect as a vote against such nominee or Proposal.
-Consequently, each director nominee will be elected, and each of Proposals Two, Three, Four, Five, Six, Seven, Eight and Nine, will be approved or ratified, as applicable, only if the number of shares voted "FOR" such nominee or Proposal exceeds the total number of shares voted "AGAINST" or to "ABSTAIN" with respect to such nominee or Proposal.
+With respect to the election of directors, Tesla's bylaws provide that in an uncontested election, the affirmative vote of a majority of the shares present in person or represented by proxy at the meeting and entitled to vote on the matter is required to elect a director.
+Abstentions with respect to any director nominee (Proposal One) or any of Proposals Two, Three, Four, Five, Six, Seven, Eight, Nine, Ten, Eleven, Twelve and Thirteen will have the same effect as a vote against such nominee or Proposal.
+Consequently, each director nominee will be elected, and each of Proposals Five, Six, Seven, Eight, Nine, Ten, Eleven, Twelve and Thirteen will be approved or ratified, as applicable, only if the number of shares voted "FOR" such nominee or Proposal exceeds the total number of shares voted "AGAINST" or to "ABSTAIN" with respect to such nominee or Proposal.